Linking humanitarian cash and social protection – ECHO’s vision and practical examples from Somalia and Jordan

-This webinar, which will be structured as a panel discussion, provides the opportunity to hear from one of the world’s leading humanitarian donors – the Directorate-General for European Civil Protection and Humanitarian Aid Operations (DG ECHO) – and partners in relation to implementing its vision for linking humanitarian cash and social protection in two different contexts.
-The expert speakers will provide insights into two different mechanisms that are being adopted in order to forge these linkages.
+This webinar, which was structured as a panel discussion, provided the opportunity to hear from one of the world’s leading humanitarian donors – the Directorate-General for European Civil Protection and Humanitarian Aid Operations (DG ECHO) – and partners in relation to implementing its vision for linking humanitarian cash and social protection in two different contexts.
+The expert speakers have provided insights into two different mechanisms that are being adopted in order to forge these linkages.

-Isabelle Pelly (DG ECHO) will provide a brief overview of DG ECHO’s policy framework (which includes the EU Humanitarian Aid Communication Nexus commitments; the SPaN initiative; and key elements of the soon-to-be-published DG ECHO cash thematic policy on linking humanitarian cash and social protection).
-Then Quentin Le Gallo (DG ECHO) and Alessandro Bini from the Somali Cash Consortium will shed light on ongoing approaches to developing and strengthening Shock-Responsive Social Protection (SRSP) systems in Somalia.
-Massimo La Rosa (DG ECHO), Manuel Rodriguez Pumarol (UNICEF), and Meredith Byrne (ILO) will discuss linking humanitarian cash transfers to social protection (including SRSP) and employment for national and forcibly displaced populations in Jordan.
+Isabelle Pelly (DG ECHO) provided a brief overview of DG ECHO’s policy framework (which includes the EU Humanitarian Aid Communication Nexus commitments; the SPaN initiative; and key elements of the soon-to-be-published DG ECHO cash thematic policy on linking humanitarian cash and social protection).
+Then Quentin Le Gallo (DG ECHO) and Alessandro Bini from the Somali Cash Consortium shed light on ongoing approaches to developing and strengthening Shock-Responsive Social Protection (SRSP) systems in Somalia.
+Massimo La Rosa (DG ECHO), Manuel Rodriguez Pumarol (UNICEF), and Meredith Byrne (ILO) discussed linking humanitarian cash transfers to social protection (including SRSP) and employment for national and forcibly displaced populations in Jordan.

 Isabelle Pelly – DG ECHO – Global Thematic Expert on Cash and Basic Needs